Heart Disease (Coronary Artery Disease) (cont.)

 - Find a local Cardiologist in your town

-The goal is to maximize the quantity and quality of life and prevention is the key to avoid heart disease and optimize treatment.
-Once plaque formation has begun, it is possible to limit its progression by maintaining a healthy lifestyle with routine exercise, diet, and by controlling high blood pressure, high cholesterol, and diabetes.
+The goal of treating cardiovascular disease is to maximize the patient's quantity and quality of life.
+Prevention is the key to avoid cardiovascular disease and optimize treatment.
+Once plaque formation has begun, it is possible to limit its progression by maintaining a healthy lifestyle with routine exercise, diet, and by aiming for lifetime control of high blood pressure, high cholesterol, and diabetes.

 Medications may be prescribed in patients with heart disease to maximize blood flow to the heart and increase efficiency of the pumping function of the heart.